 What Are the Warning Signs of Deep Vein Thrombosis?

 There are a few typical symptoms and warning signs to look out for when it comes to DVT.
-These include:

 - Leg pain.
 This pain may start in the calf.
 It starts as a cramping feeling, and often feels sore

 - Warmth in the affected leg, often accompanied by pain and discoloration.